-Group therapy can help you feel more confident about yourself and the way you interact with others.
-To schedule a consultation for group therapy, call Thriving Center of Psychology today or make an appointment online.
-Appointments may be conducted via online video TeleTherapy.
+Group therapy can help you feel more positively about yourself and boost your confidence in interacting with others.
+To get started with group therapy, call Thriving Center of Psychology today or book a session online.
+Some group therapy appointments can take place via online video TeleTherapy.